 The principal actions aim to define and criminalise terrorist offences, prevent radicalisation and the spreading of terrorist propaganda, and to cut terrorists’ access to the means to perpetrate attacks such as finance, firearms, explosives, etc.

 On 15 March 2017, the EU adopted the Directive on combating terrorism.
 The Directive reinforces the legal framework so that it covers more comprehensively conduct related to terrorism.
 All Member States have to ensure that they criminalise conduct such as training and travelling for terrorism, as well as terrorist financing.
 These harmonised definitions of terrorist offences serve as a benchmark for cooperation and information exchange between national authorities.
 The victims of terrorism should receive access to professional, specialist support services, immediately after an attack and for as long as necessary.
 Member States should have in place mechanisms to provide for efficient emergency response, including access to reliable information, thereby avoiding any additional suffering for victims of terrorism and their families.
 The deadline for incorporating the rules into national law was 8 September 2018.
-The Commission will report by 8 March 2020 on the status of transposition by Member States.

 Following the 2015 Charlie Hebdo attack, the Commission proposed in its European Agenda on Security to establish a European Counter Terrorism Centre (ECTC) to improve the exchange of information and the operational support to Member States' investigators.
 Within Europol – the EU Agency for law enforcement cooperation – the ECTC pools specialized resources, expertise and information (on foreign terrorist fighters, explosives, firearms, financial intelligence, online propaganda) to support Member States' law enforcement counterterrorism units.